-If the saliva test kits are available in sufficient quantity, throughout the semester, pooled SUNY Oswego students will be tested for COVID-19 through saliva testing by SUNY Upstate Medical University.
-If the saliva test kits are not available in the full quantity needed, students in need of a COVID-19 test will be tested individually through the saliva testing method or with the polymerase chain reaction (PCR) testing currently performed by Upstate Medical University in Syracuse, New York (located 10 minutes from Oswego's Syracuse campus) or by the local (to the main campus) Oswego Health and WellNow Urgent Care Centers.
+Throughout the semester, pooled and/or individual saliva testing of SUNY Oswego students and employees will be conducted through SUNY Oswego's partnership with SUNY Upstate Medical University.
+Additionally, students in need of a COVID-19 test may seek testing independently at Upstate Medical University in Syracuse, New York (located 10 minutes from Oswego's Syracuse campus) or by the local (to the main campus) Oswego Health and WellNow Urgent Care Centers.
 Pulaski Urgent Care (located approximately 30 minutes from the main campus) is also able to come to campus to provide SARAS Antigen testing (15 min rapid testing) for large groups if needed.

-In addition, currently, our Health Services Center in partnership with our reference lab, LACNY, is able to supply PCR (nasal swab) tests to students.
-LACNY supplies Health Services with testing supplies at no cost.
-Health Services is able to provide this testing to students who test positive on daily health screening, develop symptoms of COVID-19 or are a contact with a known or suspected person with COVID-19.
+In addition, currently, our Health Services Center in partnership with SUNY Upstate Medical University, LACNY, and Aegis Sciences, supplies PCR (nasal swab) tests to students.
+Health Services is able to provide this testing to students who test positive on daily health screening, develop symptoms of COVID-19, or are a contact with a known or suspected person with COVID-19.